KasparEtter/ef1p/pages/email/email.md

 which has been used.
 Gmail adds such information as a comment instead:
 `(version=TLS1_2 cipher=ECDHE-ECDSA-CHACHA20-POLY1305 bits=256/256)`.
-Checking the `Received` headers of a received message gives you an idea whether the message has been [secured in transport](#reporting-in-header-fields).
+Checking the `Received` header fields of a received message gives you an idea whether the message has been [secured in transport](#reporting-in-header-fields).
-Please note, however, that `Received` headers are not authenticated:
+Note, however, that `Received` header fields are not authenticated:
-The mail servers through which a message passes can change the `Received` headers added by mail servers through which the message already passed.
+The mail servers through which a message passes can change the `Received` header fields that were added by mail servers through which the message already passed.
 In addition, not all mail servers might support the newer protocol values and relays over a private network are often not protected with TLS.
-A message typically has at least four `Received` headers, which only makes sense if you look at the [official architecture](#official-architecture) instead of the [simplified architecture](#simplified-architecture).
+A message typically has at least four `Received` header fields, which only makes sense if you look at the [official architecture](#official-architecture) instead of the [simplified architecture](#simplified-architecture).
-A `Received` header is added by the mail submission agent (MSA), the outgoing mail transfer agent (MTA), the incoming mail transfer agent (MTA), and the mail delivery agent (MDA).
+A `Received` header field is added by the mail submission agent (MSA), the outgoing mail transfer agent (MTA), the incoming mail transfer agent (MTA), and the mail delivery agent (MDA).
-Here is a `Received` header, which was added by my outgoing mail server:
+Here is a `Received` header field, which was added by my outgoing mail server:

 <figure markdown="block">